Lesson video

 For example, apprehensive expression.

-So you can try it out by saying the words next to apprehensive and see if it makes sense.
+So we know it's a word pair, so you can try it out by saying the words next to apprehensive and see if it makes sense.

-So pause the video now, and off you go completing task A.
+So pause the video now and off you go completing Task A.

 Let's go through it.

-So our synonyms for apprehensive were afraid, worried, and nervous.
+So our synonyms for apprehensive were afraid, worried and nervous.

-And then the word pairs, apprehensive glance, apprehensive feeling, apprehensive expression, apprehensive person, apprehensive mood, apprehensive silence.
+Apprehensive glance, apprehensive feeling, apprehensive expression, apprehensive person, apprehensive mood, apprehensive silence.

 Well done.